shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 ##  Story
-**Story  tells who and what** - (Circumstances) - Series of events recorded in their chronological order,  sequence of events.
+**Story  tells who and what** - (Internal conflict why it matters, why it matters how change the character ) (Circumstances) - Series of events recorded in their chronological order,  sequence of events.
 Story includes all of the events described that make up a narrative.
 What is the topic, what are the issue.
 Story is more than one idea.

   - Unique story or have a twist or something to say.
   - To what extent do circumstances affect the nature of actions?

 ##  Plot
-**Plot tells how** - (Action) -  With story in mind, you can decide how to plot it.
+**Plot tells how** -  (External, what happened) (Action) -  With story in mind, you can decide how to plot it.
 Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.

 - **Umbrella plot**  we will do x because core plot of genre